- What is Urinary Incontinence?

 There are different types of urinary incontinence, including:

-- Stress incontinence – Stress incontinence is when pressure on the bladder causes urine to leak when you laugh, exercise, or cough and sneeze.
+- Stress incontinence – Stress incontinence is when pressure on the bladder causes urine to leak when you cough, laugh, exercise, or laugh and sneeze.

 - Urge incontinence.
 Also known as urgency urinary incontinence.
 You have a sudden, intense urge to urinate, followed by an involuntary loss of urine.